Published: March 30th 2012March 24th 2012

 The x-receptionist, Marisol, was completely worried for my situation of the possibility that they may not give me my full amount of days stay here that they owe me. -I've worked out with the girls to let me move into the dorm room and stay for 14 days, or the equivelent of what I've worked for instead of having them

 The last post I wrote I had some leads on places, but nothing happened with them.
 Turns out these prospects were too expensive.
-But a huge big bonus occurred: my awesome friend whom I met while volunteering in Ibague called me just before I started my new (the 2nd) job and told me how unhappy she is being at the organization in Ibague, and how it has gone way down hill ever since I left.
+But a huge big bonus occurred: my awesome friend whom I met while volunteering in Ibague called me just before I started my new (the 2nd) job and told me how unhappy she is being at the organization in Ibague, and how it has gone way downhill ever since I left.
 So I convinced her to move to Cartagena where it's better and has more opportunity (she's planning on staying a while).
-Her boyfriend came on the 26th to be with her, and she didn't want to bring him to the now awful life
+Her boyfriend came on the 26th to be with her, and she didn't want to bring him to the now

-of Ibague, so here she is!
+awful life of Ibague, so here she is!
 This also meant that I wanted to wait to find a place since we're planning on living together as it will be cheaper, and called off the other plans.
 As well, I met this fun Californian, Steve, that has been traveling the world and has liked Cartagena so much that he's decided to park it here for a while, so he'll also be joining the living situation!
-Finding a place to live here though is like finding a needle in the haystack!
+Finding a place to live here though is like finding a needle in a haystack!
 You literally

 have to talk to absolutely everyone you meet or see on the street.
 So wish us luck!

 Weird things keep happening with my boss from the Blue House Hostel, well just Adrianna (part-owner) because Alejandra (part-owner) is clueless and just forks over the cash.
 (1) Marisol told me one day that Adri told her that she was going to kick me out a week before my time here is up!
 This wasn't surprising however, so I talked to her in a way that wouldn't give her any new ideas to scam me and made sure I was still good until the 27th.
-(2) She fully agreed and told me
+(2) She fully agreed and

 View of the courtyard at Blue House Hostel